Former GOP stronghold of Arizona hands big wins to Democrats

 Before the race was called, Kelly said he was “confident that when all the votes are counted, we’re going to be successful in this mission.”

-The state was in play down the ballot, giving Democrats a realistic shot even at winning control of the state Legislature.
-Voters also approved an initiative allowing Arizona to join other states that have legalized recreational marijuana.
+The state was also in play down the ballot, giving Democrats a realistic shot even at winning control of the state Legislature.

+Voters approved an initiative allowing Arizona to join other states that have legalized recreational marijuana but it was too early to call another initiative that would tax the rich more to pay for schools because not enough votes had been counted.

 Carla Retana, who turned 18 on Election Day, called it “amazing” to cast a ballot on her birthday.